ChiaraCati/FlooData/README.md

 To create MD3 we crossed place names contained in D6 with data in *D10* to find with municipalities latitue and longitude coordinates.

-Finally MD2 has been produced by selecting and giving a standard name to the columns representing data necessary for our project we the useful columns  of datasets on hydrogeological dissest.
+Finally **MD2** has been produced by selecting and giving a standard name to the columns representing data necessary for our project we the useful columns  of datasets on hydrogeological dissest.
-The production workflow in visible in notebook  [Disruptions.ipynb](software/Disruptions.ipynb)
+The production workflow in visible in notebook  [disruptions.ipynb](software/Disruptions.ipynb), latter touch ups such as the translation of data from italians to english can be found in [datasets_touchups.ipynb](software/datasets_touchups.ipynb)

 A summary table of the produced mashup dataset: